Ranil Wickremesinghe: Third, fourth and fifth premierships (2015–2019)

-The United National Party led by Wickramasinghe suffered a landslide defeat in the 2018 local authority elections.
+The United National Party led by Wickremesinghe suffered a landslide defeat in the 2018 local authority elections.
 His party was only able to secure 34 councils out of 340 total councils.
 Mahinda Rajapaksa’s proxy Sri Lanka Podujana Peramuna won 231 councils.
-After the election defeat some MPs of UNP and party members asked Ranil Wickramasinghe Rajapaksa to resign from the party leadership and Prime Minister position.
-Some media reported that President Maithripala Sirisena also urged Ranil Wickramasinghe Rajapaksa to resign from his position.
-On the evening of 26 October 2018, President Maithripala Sirisena appointed Mahinda Rajapaksa as Prime Minister after the United People's Freedom Alliance withdrew from the unity government.
-He also informed Ranil Wickremesinghe was removed from office.
+After the election defeat some MPs of UNP and party members asked Wickremesinghe to resign from the party leadership and prime minister position.
+Some media reported that President Maithripala Sirisena also urged Ranil Wickremesinghe Rajapaksa to resign from his position.
+On the evening of 26 October 2018, President Maithripala Sirisena appointed Mahinda Rajapaksa as prime minister after the United People's Freedom Alliance withdrew from the unity government.
+He also informed Wickremesinghe was removed from office.
 Wickremesinghe said he refused to accept the dismissal claiming that it was unconstitutional which triggered a constitutional crisis.
 Following rulings by the Supreme court and the Appeal court, Rajapaksa backed down and Wickremesinghe was re-instated at prime minister on 16 December 2018.

 Following many internal party negotiations Wickremesinghe agreed to back Sajith Premadasa as the party candidate for the 2019 Sri Lankan presidential election.
 Premadasa was defeated by Gotabaya Rajapaksa who gained 52.25% of the votes against 41.99% by Premadasa.

 Foreign policy

-His foreign policy in his third premiership was aimed at re-balancing relations with India and the West that were strained during the previous regime and keeping good relations with China as well.
+Wickremesinghe's foreign policy in his third premiership was aimed at re-balancing relations with India and the West that were strained during the previous regime while sustaining good relations with China as well.
 He also chose to restart discussions to solve the Indo-Sri Lanka fishing dispute but strongly defended the Sri Lankan navy's right to shoot Indian fishermen that fish in Sri Lankan waters, stating:

-His foreign policy was seen as moving away from the Rajapaksa government's isolationist policies, which distanced Sri Lanka from the western world.
+His foreign policy was seen as moving away from the Rajapaksa government's isolationist policies, which distanced Sri Lanka from the Western world.
 His policies were seen to attract investments and financial aid.

 His government allowed a 99-year lease of a port to a Chinese company which caused protests in 2017.

 He also worked to develop relations with Japan and Singapore, choosing them as his second and third foreign state visits after being elected as prime minister.
 During his visit to Japan, he promised to support Japan's bid to secure a seat on the United Nations Security Council and entered to a "comprehensive partnership" with Japan covering political, economic and security issues.
 During his visit to Singapore, in an interview with The Straits Times he invited Singaporean submarines and frigates to visit Sri Lanka.